OrthoSphere

 System Architecture

-- API Gateway — Tenant-aware HTTP API (FastAPI): request validation, routing, run persistence, and protocol listing.
+• API Gateway — Tenant-aware HTTP API (FastAPI): request validation, routing, run persistence, and protocol listing.
 No recommendation logic; forwards CDS requests to the engine.
+Exposes oncology/registry endpoints used by OncoRegistry (cases, documents, extraction, timeline) alongside existing Pro case APIs.

-- CDS Engine — Deterministic rule evaluator: loads YAML protocol packs, evaluates each rule’s `when` condition against request inputs, and is the sole service that constructs recommendation objects.
+• CDS Engine — Deterministic rule evaluator: loads YAML protocol packs, evaluates each rule’s `when` condition against request inputs, and is the sole service that constructs recommendation objects.
 Supports priority-ordered firing (P1–P6) and exclusivity-group merge for multi-hit strategy packs.
+Oncology case workflows use the `ortho_oncology_case_builder` pack where configured.

-- Evidence Service — Read-only retrieval and citation packaging; structurally prevented from emitting recommendations.
-Used for evidence display and rationale lookup.
+• Evidence Service — Read-only retrieval and citation packaging; structurally prevented from emitting recommendations.
+Used for evidence display, rationale lookup, and (where configured) document extraction suggestions in OncoRegistry—clinicians accept or reject candidates; observations are created only on accept.

 Clinical rules are encoded in YAML protocol packs.
 Each rule’s `when` condition is expressed in CEL (Common Expression Language) or a CEL-compatible subset—non-Turing-complete, safe for embedding—and each pack ships with an evidence manifest linking every rule to its supporting literature.